Posterior Analysis

 \[ \rho_t = \frac{1}{\sigma^2} \, \int_{\Theta} \theta^{(n)} \, \theta^{(n+t)} \, p(\theta) \, d\theta - \frac{\mu^2}{\sigma^2}. \]

 For independent draws, the effective sample size is just the number of iterations.
-For correlated draws, the effective sample size will be lower than the number of iterations.
-For anticorrelated draws, the effective sample size can be larger than the number of iterations.
+For correlated draws, the effective sample size is usually lower than the number of iterations, but in case of anticorrelated draws, the effective sample size can be larger than the number of iterations.
 In this latter case, MCMC can work better than independent sampling for some estimation problems.
 Hamiltonian Monte Carlo, including the no-U-turn sampler used by default in Stan, can produce anticorrelated draws if the posterior is close to Gaussian with little posterior correlation.

 Estimation of effective sample size